Stratmoor, Colorado

 Stratmoor is an unincorporated community and a census-designated place (CDP) of which is both located, and governed by El Paso County, Colorado, United States.
 The CDP is a part of the Colorado Springs, CO Metropolitan Statistical Area.
 The population of the Stratmoor CDP was 6,518 at the United States Census 2020.
 The Colorado Springs post office (Zip Codes 80906).

 History

 Partial annexation by the City of Fountain

 A portion of the Stratmoor CDP was annexed by the City of Fountain in 2014.
 Specifically, the area annexed was a 60-acre parcel just to the west of Interstate 25 at Exit 135 and north of South Academy Boulevard.
-The annexed land now includes a Walmart store, a Sam's Club, and a strip mall.
+The annexed land now includes several retailers and restaurants.

 Geography

 The Stratmoor CDP has an area of 6.874 km2, including 0.055 km2 of water.

 Demographics

 The United States Census Bureau initially defined the Stratmoor CDP for the 1980 United States census.